How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 powercfg -q scheme_current sub_processor perfboostmode

-Now you will notice that the current DC power setting index is set to 0x00000000 which is identified as a Disabled option.
+Now you will notice that the current DC power setting index is 0x00000000, which means it’s currently running in a Disabled mode.

 Current AC Power Setting Index: 0x00000002 Current DC Power Setting Index: 0x00000000

-- Finally, you can save your current power settings by entering:
+- Finally, you can save your current power settings by entering the following:

 powercfg -s scheme_current

-To re-enable the Intel Turbo Boost, you simply change the value for perfboostmode back to 2 (Aggressive).
+To re-enable the Intel Turbo Boost, you need to change the value for perfboostmode back to 2 (Aggressive).
 To do so:

 - Go to Command Prompt (Admin) or Windows PowerShell (Admin).